Urabewe/ComfyUI-CountS2VExtend/README.md

 - Ignores bypassed nodes automatically
 - Returns the count + 1 (so 3 extend nodes = output of 4)
 - Updates every execution - no caching issues
-- Returns 1 of there are 0 extend nodes or all are bypassed
+- Returns 1 if there are 0 extend nodes or all are bypassed

 ## Installation